 Meanwhile, the world outside the Church is watching how you and I will respond.

 Will I say that Christians aren’t perfect, just forgiven, and excuse the fallen leader’s sin because of the good done in their name?

 Will I bristle when they rightfully point out my boldness to comment on those outside the Church’s wrong behavior and the hypocrisy I demonstrate in dealing with sin within the Church?

 What is motivating me to speak the truth in love now?

-My heart is broken for those who are impacted by a spiritual leaders’ fall.
+I am heartbroken for those impacted by a spiritual leader’s fall.

 How do we speak the truth in love without doing additional harm to the people impacted by the fall?